 4 – It may be possible to reconcile with those who are suffering because of you.

-If you have sinned against someone and the person is still struggling, it would be humble and right to make an attempt to be forgiven by that person.
+If you have sinned against someone and the person is still struggling, it would be humble and right to attempt to be forgiven by that person.

 5 – If love cannot cover your sin.